WHAT IS CHINESE MEDICINE?

 HOW DOES ACUPUNCTURE WORK?

-There are three main research theories that have emerged in the field of evidence based Acupuncture.
-While the mechanism of action is not fully understood, each theory agrees that the process of inserting a needle into the tissue elicits physiological changes which signals the brain to release hormones and neurotransmitters via the endocrine system.
+Emerging research theories in the field of evidence based Acupuncture agree that the process of inserting a needle into the tissue elicits physiological changes at the local, regional (spinal cord) and general (brain) level, signaling the brain to release hormones and neurotransmitters via the endocrine system.
 This process generates an inflammatory response, and produces a healing effect.
 We’ve also learned that brain activity is stimulated through the use of MRI’s while acupuncture is being performed.

 Leading national and international health organizations have designated Acupuncture and Chinese Medicine as a beneficial treatment option for an array of symptoms, conditions, and diseases.
 The first inception of Acupuncture in the United States occurred in 20th century, and was reintroduced in the 1950’s and 1970’s, respectively.
 Through this cycle of steady, organic growth TCM continues to move the needle forward, helping to expand the field of Alternative and Complementary Medicine (CAM) through preventative care and improved research methods.